Skip to content

 • how many SMN2 copies the majority of people with each Type of SMA may have (see ‘usual number’ column), and

+Before the new drugs for 5q SMA were developed, clinicians studied the effects of SMA on people.
 This is called the ‘natural history’ of the condition.

 This led to 5q SMA being divided into four main Types of SMA: Types 1, 2, 3, and 4.
 Sometimes a baby is affected before birth; this is called Type 0.